 We have sewing cards, patterning and sorting activities, and several number, matching, and reading games.
 I love to see my boys reaching for these great learning activities when they want something to do.

-The preschool years are a fun time for you and your child.
-Whether you are doing preschool at home or your child attends preschool, make sure you have lots of stimulating activities for your child at home that are organized and ready to use when you need them.
+The preschool years spent at Thriving Minds Preschool are indeed a fun time for you and your child.
+Whether you are doing preschool at home or your child attends preschools, make sure you have lots of stimulating activities for your child at home that are organized and ready to use when you need them.

 Written by Rachel Paxton.